hackerman-industries/Hackerbux/README.md

 [![Build Status](https://travis-ci.com/dogecoin/dogecoin.svg?branch=master)](https://travis-ci.com/dogecoin/dogecoin)

 Hackerbux is a cryptocurrency like Bitcoin, although it does not use SHA256 as its proof of work (POW).
-Taking development cues from Tenebrix and Litecoin, Hackerbux currently employs a simplified variant of scrypt.
+Taking development cues from absolutely nothing.
 - **Website:** [dogecoin.com.](https://dogecoin.com)

 ## License – Much license ⚖️